-The purpose of the Public Safety Advisory Committee is to advise the vice president of business and finance about all public safety issues on campus (including speed bumps, pedestrian cross walks, campus lighting, emergency call boxes, etc.) and that it report its recommendations, minutes, and all proceedings to the campus at large, preferably electronically.
+The purpose of the Public Safety Advisory Committee is to advise the vice president of business and finance about all public safety issues on campus (including but not limited to: automobile and pedestrian traffic flow on and adjacent to Kennesaw State campus, the disposition and use of parking lots and parking decks, personal safety factors for students, staff, and faculty, and safety issues arising in the student housing complexes) and that it report its recommendations, minutes, and all proceedings to the campus at large, preferably electronically.

-The Public Safety Advisory Committee (PSAC) will also:

-- review an annual budget analysis prepared by the Business and Finance office concerning the utilization of all parking fees to assess appropriate cost. - ascertain preferences for parking in order to determine where adjustments might need to be made for adequate close-in parking. - Endeavor to guarantee that adequate close-in parking facilities be provided for faculty and staff to obviate the need for their ever being assigned to student-funded parking decks.
+The Public Safety Advisory Committee (PSAC) will also review an annual budget analysis prepared by the Business and Finance office concerning the utilization of all parking fees to assess appropriate cost.

-1 o.
-Mem bership 1) TF 2; two tenured faculty appointed by the chair of the faculty council 2) AD 1; director of public safety 3) SF 2; two staff members appointed by the chair of staff council 4) SD 2; two students appointed by the SGA president
+b.
+Membe ership 1) TF 2; two faculty (at least one of whom is tenured) appointed by the chair of the faculty council 2) AD 3; director of public safety (or designated representative); one director appointed by vice president of student success and enrollment services; one chair appointed by chair's council 3) SF 2; two staff members appointed by the chair of staff council 4) SD 2; two students appointed by the SGA president 5) invited ex-officio administrators, staff, faculty, and/or students depending on the issues under consideration